Will I need to register my trip into the EU in the Entry/Exit system (EES) and need an electronic entry Visa waiver (ETIAS) for a trip into the EU?

 • have an ‘expiry date’ at least 3 months after the day you leave the Schengen area (the expiry date does not need to be within 10 years of the date of issue)

-From 12 October 2025, the European Union’s (EU) new Entry/Exit system (EES) will begin.
-When travelling into and out of the Schengen area, for short stays, you may need to:
+The European Union’s (EU) Entry/Exit System (EES) (which replaces passport stamping for this territory) will be in operation for this trip.
+When travelling* into and out of the Schengen area you will need to:

 • have your fingerprints and your photo taken